michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

-## Data Science Immersive Capstone Project - Property Crime Prediction by Neighborhood in Vancouver, Canada
+## Data Science Immersive Capstone Project - Property Crime Prediction by Neighborhood in Vancouver, BC, Canada
 This project predicts spikes in crime rates by neighborhood in Vancouver, BC, Canada.
 The goal is to proactively reduce criminal activity through targeted police prevention and intervention tactics.